redon2/strapi-plugin-pdf-creator/README.md

 ## ⚙️ Installation

-To install the Strapi Advanced UUID Plugin, simply run one of the following command:
+To install the Strapi PDF Creator Plugin, simply run one of the following command:

 ```
 npm install @redon2inc/strapi-plugin-pdf-creator